“You never get a second chance to make a first impression.”

 Where are some great places to put a call to action?

-In my opinion there are 2 great places for calls to action:
+In my opinion, there are two great places for calls to action:

 - Within the blog post itself.
 This works really well if your content upgrade relates to the content.